SharedSignals June 2024

 7.1.1.4.
 Replacing a Stream's Configuration

 An Event Receiver replaces the current configuration of a stream by making an HTTP PUT request to the Configuration Endpoint.
 The PUT body contains a JSON [RFC7159] representation of the new configuration.
-On receiving a valid request the Event Transmitter responds with a "200 OK" response containing a JSON [RFC7159] representation of the updated stream configuration in the body.
+On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a JSON [RFC7159] representation of the updated stream configuration in the body.
+The Receiver MUST check the response and confirm that the iss value matches the Issuer from which it received the Transmitter Configuration data.

-The stream_id and the full set of Receiver-Supplied properties MUST be present in the PUT body, not only the ones that are specifically intended to be changed.
+The stream_id and the full set of Receiver-Supplied properties MUST be present in the PUT body, not only those specifically intended to be changed.
 Missing Receiver-Supplied properties MUST be interpreted as requested to be deleted.
 Event Receivers MAY read the configuration first, modify the JSON [RFC7159] representation, then make a replacement request.
 If events_requested property is included in the request, it SHOULD NOT be an empty array.

 Transmitter-Supplied properties besides the stream_id MAY be present, but they MUST match the expected value.
 Missing Transmitter-Supplied properties MUST be ignored by the Transmitter.
 The events_delivered property, if present, MUST match the Transmitter's expected value before any updates are applied.